systematic-magic/pmc-docs/docs/source/title_front_matter.rst

 1.1.
 Check title spelling.

 1.2.
-Check that following Latin terms are written in italics: **in vivo**, **in vitro**, **in utero**, **in situ**.
+Check that following Latin terms are written in italics: *in vivo*, *in vitro*, *in utero*, *in situ*.
 For other Latin terms either italics or plain text is acceptable.

 .. _affiliations_research_papers:

 2. Affiliations
 ---------------

-a.
+2.1.
 Check spelling of English words only

-b.
+2.2.
 Check that there are NO street addresses and house numbers included in affiliation

-c.
+2.3.
 Check that country and city names are present in affiliation

-d.
+2.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters)

-e.
+2.5.
 Check that “Current\Present address” has a separate affiliation number and is followed by colon (“:”).
 One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below: